dcgc/dcgc.io/podcast-notes.md

 Artifical Intelligence happens in PowerPoint.
 They didn't call it AI 10 years ago.

 Prohibit security vendors marketing altogether and establish an independent assessment agency for evaluating annually and reporting to the public.

-Define list of questions to ask every vendor.

-Vendors have to be willing to do a better job, increase quality of transparency.
-How does your stuff works, how it works, what it does?
-Also provide clarity for easy conceptual understanding.
-Educate your customers and you can help them avoid the flak.

 Using a PC is not tech-savvy.